 - b.
 A continued aquaculture exemption should apply to the harvest size limit on aquacultured bay scallops. - 13.
-We support a change from the current annual license renewal for New York State Fish Hatcheries to a five-year license term. - 14.
-We support the purchase of development rights (PDR) for the water front.
+We support a change from the current annual license renewal for New York State fish hatcheries to a five-year license term. - 14.
+We support the purchase of development rights (PDR) for waterfront lands.
 PDR's have and continue to preserve farmland for the continued operation of the farming industry since the same program of PDR is necessary to preserve the waterfronts for the continued viability of the commercial fisheries. - 15.
-We support the creation of cost sharing for Department of Environmental Conservation's Viral Hemorrhagic Septicemia (VHS) testing program. - 16.
-We support funding for the New York State Diagnostic Lab at Cornell University to test for fish diseases on New York fish farms as mandated by the Department of Environmental Conservation.
-The cost of such testing shall be borne by the State. - 17.
+We support the creation of cost sharing for New York State Department of Environmental Conservation's Viral Hemorrhagic Septicemia testing program. - 16.
+We support funding for the New York State Diagnostic Lab at Cornell University to test for fish diseases on New York fish farms as mandated by the New York State Department of Environmental Conservation.
+The cost of such testing shall be borne by the state. - 17.
 We urge the New York State Department of Agriculture and Markets to establish a division to manage and promote all aspects of aquaculture statewide. - 18.
 We support the Cornell Cooperative Extension Service in providing aquaculture advisement and education to growers in the area of recirculation and pond-based culture systems. - 19.
-We encourage SUNY Colleges that offer aquaculture programs to modify their curricula to enable their graduates to: - a.
+We encourage SUNY colleges that offer aquaculture programs to modify their curricula to enable their graduates to: - a.
 Plan, organize, establish and operate commercial grade recirculation aquaculture production facilities. - b.
-Propagate and raise a variety of high value fish species, other than salmonids (trout), to include, but not limited to Black Bass, Yellow Perch, Walleye, eels, Sturgeon, shellfish and others. - Strategies for marketing commercially raised fish and shellfish to the public. - We urge the Department of Agriculture and Markets to hire an aquaculture specialist. - 21.
-We support changes in state and county law that would add the right to cultivate seaweed on all leases, grants, franchises and other forms of access currently used for shellfish and finfish culture. - We oppose mandatory post-harvest processing of shellfish as a method to control Vibrio Parahamolyticus and Vibrio Vulnificus outbreaks. - 23.
+Propagate and raise a variety of high value fish species, other than salmonids (trout), to include, but not limited to Black Bass, Yellow Perch, Walleye, eels, Sturgeon, shellfish and others. - c.
+Develop strategies for marketing commercially raised fish and shellfish to the public. - 20.
+We urge the New York State Department of Agriculture and Markets to hire an aquaculture specialist. - 21.
+We support changes in state and county law that would add the right to cultivate seaweed on all leases, grants, franchises and other forms of access currently used for shellfish and finfish culture. - 22.
+We oppose mandatory post-harvest processing of shellfish as a method to control Vibrio Parahamolyticus and Vibrio Vulnificus outbreaks. - 23.
 We recommend amending the legislation regarding seaweed cultivation to allow for an increase in the size of pilot project acreage and a decrease in the pilot project program length.